belongkl-baesys/IPtoAsset/README.md

 ### IPtoAsset
 #### Keegan Belongia

-Enter the Computer name for a system on your network to produce it's IPv4.
+Enter the IPv4 for a system on your network and receive it's computer name.

 Basically just a nicely packaged NSLOOKUP.